RegmiYogesh/Gee_digitization/README.md

 The problem while exporting the datasets is the machine learning module requires the size of 256*256 but the exported image has size different from it
-At first run the digiytization code and then after run the sampling Export the datasets in google drive
+At first run the digiytization code and then after run the sampling Export the datasets in google drive keep the image and label of it in separate folder and the folder path in image_path and label_path in colab code